sycstitch/guides/dev/fork-workflow.md

 * **Step 1.1: Sync Your Fork’s `main` with Upstream** Always start with the latest version of the project.
 This is the most important step to prevent future merge conflicts.

+    **Understanding `git fetch` vs. `git pull`:**
+    While `git pull` is a common command often used to update a local branch, it's actually a shorthand that combines `git fetch` (downloading remote changes to your local Git repository without modifying your working files) and `git merge` (integrating those changes into your current branch).
+We separate these steps in this workflow for greater clarity and control, allowing you to review what changes are available on the remote before integrating them into your local branch.

     ```bash
     # Fetch latest changes from the original/upstream repo
     git fetch upstream